ox-it/mox-blog/content/whisky-web-conference.rst

 describes their developers as T-shaped, meaning they have a deep expertise in one area whilst being broad-generalists in others.

-Other take-away comments/ideas from this talk for me were:
+Other take-away comments/ideas from this talk for me (David) were:

 * Deliberate practice: